-Lesley Tsina is a writer, actor and comedian from Palo Alto, CA. She studied theatre at Swarthmore College and performs regularly at the Upright Citizens Brigade Theatre.
+Lesley Tsina is a writer, actor and comedian from Palo Alto, CA. She studied theatre at Swarthmore College.

-Her favorite shows include “Night Train with Wyatt Cenac,” SF Sketchfest, The San Francisco Improv Festival and the Del Close Marathon in NYC.
-You can see her in Los Angeles performing with Slave Leia, Tournament of Nerds.
+Lesley’s favorite shows include “Night Train with Wyatt Cenac,” SF Sketchfest, The San Francisco Improv Festival and the Del Close Marathon in NYC.
+You can see her in Los Angeles performing with Slave Leia, and on Twitch with Tournament of Nerds.
 In her free time she likes to bake and do card tricks for her nephew.